 After damaging my knee I had to rest, a lot, so I picked up quite a few books to read then.
 I was given a big book to read by the Assistant Director on a movie I was working on.
 It is Anna Karena, but the English version, but I think it is going to be pretty heavy!

 Josefin reveals the book to me on camera and I can confirm it looks like quite a beast.
 Perhaps ideal to rest one’s poorly leg on and choose to watch some more reality shows instead.

-We can’t wait to see Josefin in her upcoming shows – in the meantime, you can spot her in The Girl With the Dragon Tattoo which is currently on NOW TV / Sky Cinema, and Vikings which is streaming all seasons on Amazon Prime.
+You can spot her in The Girl With the Dragon Tattoo which is currently on streaming platforms, and Vikings which is streaming all seasons on Amazon Prime.